-This article was approved by the medical ethics committee of National Cancer Center/Cancer Hospital, Chinese Academy of Medical Sciences and Peking Union Medical College.
+Department of VIP Medical Services, National Cancer Center/National Clinical Research Center for Cancer/Cancer Hospital, Chinese Academy of Medical Sciences and Peking Union Medical College, Beijing, 100021, China

 The relationship between 28 m6A regulators and CNV of breast cancer.
 CNV: Copy Number Variation. (a-q) we listed 16 genes of 28 enrolled m6A regulators.
 M6A: N6-methyladenosine.